jbnicolai/admiral.js/Readme.md

 ## Automated --help

- The help information is auto-generated based on the information commander already knows about your program, so the following `--help` info is for free:
+ The help information is auto-generated based on the information admiral already knows about your program, so the following `--help` info is for free:

 ```
  $ ./examples/pizza --help